 - They can create jobs in the clean energy sector.

 VPPs are a promising technology that has the potential to make a major difference in Australia’s energy future.
-Energy Matters encourage you to learn more about VPPs and how you can get involved.
-Learn more: How a Virtual Power Plant (VPP) Works and Virtual Power Plant (VPP) Offers in Australia.
+Energy Matters encourages you to learn more about VPPs and how you can get involved.
+Learn How a Virtual Power Plant (VPP) Works and Virtual Power Plant (VPP) Offers in Australia.

 Your home will require an assessment and any savings will depend on your actual individual circumstances (which may vary over time).